The Scholars' Programme

 Our children do an amazing job representing Cleveland Road and we are all very proud of them.
 They find the programme inspiring and aspirational and it gives them an opportunity to consider taking their learning to the highest levels.

-For the last two years, The Brilliant Club has worked with the Universities and Colleges Admissions Service (UCAS) to evaluate the impact The Scholars Programme on progression to highly-selective universities.
+The Brilliant Club works with the Universities and Colleges Admissions Service (UCAS) to evaluate the impact The Scholars Programme on progression to highly-selective universities.
 In both years, UCAS found that pupils who completed The Scholars Programme were significantly more likely to apply to, receive an offer from and progress to a highly-selective university than pupils in control groups matched for prior attainment and socio-economic factors.